nus-cs2103-AY2122S1/tp/docs/team/bryanwee023.md

 * **New Feature**: Delete and Remove Commands.
     * What it does: Allows the user to either remove an item from the inventory or delete the item data entirely.
-    * Justification: AB3 only supports deletion of an item.
-However, business owners might either want to remove an unsold item from the inventory (e.g. expired goods), or delete an incorrectly entered item.
+    * Justification: AB3 only supports deletion.
+However, business owners might want to remove an unsold item from the inventory (e.g. expired goods), or delete an incorrectly entered item.
 Spawning 2 distinct commands from AB3's original `DeleteCommand` enables this.
     * Links to PRs: [\#44](https://github.com/AY2122S1-CS2103-F10-2/tp/pull/44), [\#63](https://github.com/AY2122S1-CS2103-F10-2/tp/pull/63)